Making Tax Digital for Income Tax: What’s Changing from April 2026? Updated June 2025

 What is MTD for Income Tax?

 Making Tax Digital for Income Tax is HMRC’s plan to digitise the self-assessment process for individuals with business and/or property income.
-Instead of submitting a single annual tax return, taxpayers will send updates to HMRC every quarter, using MTD-compatible software.
+Instead of submitting a single annual tax return, taxpayers will send updates to HMRC every quarter.

 From 6 April 2026, MTD for ITSA will be mandatory for: